Infocaster/Datefolders/README.md

 # Datefolders
-This package creates Datefolders (year/month(/day)) for the specified doctype for Umbraco 8.2.x+.
-For older versions please use v2
+This package creates Datefolders (year/month(/day)) for the specified doctype for Umbraco 9.
+For umbraco 8 use v3, for older versions please use v2

 # Behavior
 - When you create a document with doctype "itemDocType", this package will automatically create year/month/day folders for it